jidongxiao/networksecurity/labs/dns/README.md

 1. on attacker VM, run this [dns_attack.py](dns_attack.py) script.
 What this script does is, it sniffs all DNS packets coming from the victim client, and if client asks questions about the IP address of www.cnn.com, this script responds to the victim with a forged response which says that the IP address of www.cnn.com is 188.126.71.216, which is the IP address of fakenews.com.

-**Note**: You need to change this one line in the script, specify the IP of address of victim client.
+**Note**: You need to change this one line in the script, specifying the IP of address of victim client.

 ```console
 DNS_CLIENT_IP = "10.0.2.4"